BlakeRhodes/NeoArcadia/Prepare Phase.md

 Players with existing parties select one to activate for the turn.

---BETA--
-Players owning a Guild House may recruit a new party to their guild for a fee.
-This counts as one party activation for the guild.
+Players owning a Guildhall may recruit a new party to their guild for a fee 1000 Gold.
+Follow the [Party Creations](./Party%20Creation.html) rules.
-Guild Houses enable players to activate multiple parties based on their organization level.
-These parties go through Phases and Steps collectively.
---BETA--

 ## Step 3.
 Planning